Moving to Lucca, Italy

 When we asked expats and global nomads about the quality of medical care in Lucca, they replied:

-"I did not experience a need for healthcare in the town, so I cannot address this question," replied one expat when asked about moving to Lucca.
+"I did not experience a need for healthcare in the town, so I cannot address this question," wrote one expat living in Lucca.

 About the Author